Via Logo

 Why companies partner with Via

-Companies of all sizes want to hire employees in Colombia, but don’t know how to navigate the country’s local labor laws.
-Via makes hiring Colombian talent and building your global team seamless.
-With our easy-to-use platform, Via helps you manage local HR processes for direct employment such as benefits, payroll, background checks, and more.
-Our team of local labor lawyers and on-the-ground experts ensure that your company remains compliant while expanding abroad.
-As your employer-of-record/entity in Colombia, Via assumes responsibility for employment liability, so that you can focus on what matters: recruiting and managing your team.
+Via makes hiring talent around the world and building your global team seamless by helping you onboard workers in as little as 2-3 business days.
+With our easy-to-use platform, Via helps you manage local HR processes for direct employment such as work visas & permits, employee data privacy compliance, benefits, global payroll, background checks, and more.
+Our team of local labor lawyers and on-the-ground experts provide 24-hour local support and ensure that your company remains compliant while expanding abroad.
+As your employer-of-record/entity abroad, Via assumes responsibility for employment liability, so that you can focus on what matters: recruiting and managing your team.

 Country Icon